 Around this time, HUAWEI started to boast that it would be the top manufacturer by 2020.
 Technically, it achieved that very briefly, but the HUAWEI ban took that lead away (and then some) before we saw 2021.

 Still, the company’s whirlwind success that brought it to this point can’t be denied.
 When a company overtakes Apple in anything, people tend to sit up and take notice.

 In March 2019, HUAWEI launched its newest flagships: the HUAWEI P30 family.
 In that series, the HUAWEI P30 Pro stood out as not only the cream of the crop in that particular line, but amongst all HUAWEI phones up until that point.
 It was a massive hit both critically and commercially.

 Whether it was the stunning design, the incredibly powerful camera, or the smooth user experience, there was tons to love about the HUAWEI P30 Pro.
 In our review, we said, “its advantages over competitors are almost unfair.”
 It was an unrivaled marvel.

 The fact that the phone might be the last of its kind seems sad but appropriate.
 If you’re going to go out on a device, you can’t do much better than the P30 Pro.

-Without a doubt, the current US ban on Huawei is the worst incident in the company’s 33-year history.
+Without a doubt, the current US ban on HUAWEI is the worst incident in the company’s 34-year history.
 At no other point has the company’s investments into an entire industry teetered so close to the edge.

 Of course, things could change.
-Donald Trump could be a one-term president and his successor could relax or even remove the ban.
-Even if that doesn’t happen, Trump could issue government-sanctioned licenses to US firms, which would allow them to work with Huawei in a limited capacity.
+President Biden could limit or even fully remove the HUAWEI ban.
+Even if that doesn’t happen, Biden could issue government-sanctioned licenses to US firms, which would allow them to work with HUAWEI in a limited capacity.
 It’s not all doom-and-gloom for the company — but there is a lot of pessimism in the air.

 A history of IP theft